grafana/grafana/docs/sources/alerting/rules.md

 ## Execution

 The alert rules are evaluated in the Grafana backend in a scheduler and query execution engine that is part of core Grafana.
-Only some data soures are supported right now.
+Only some data sources are supported right now.
 They include `Graphite`, `Prometheus`, `InfluxDB` and `OpenTSDB`.

 ### Clustering